adnanzameer/AdvancedTaskManager/README.md

+# Update 2.0.0

+* Change Approval tasks will show along with the Content Approval tasks.
+* Support for all content type in CMS.
+Now editors can view, approve and publish, Episerver Forms, ImageData & MediaData.
+* Bug fixes for pagination and performance improvements.

 # Advanced Task Manager

 Currently, the User notification and Tasks (Awaiting Review) are disconnected and provide very basic information to the editors.